-- Add shredded chicken or diced ham either while cooking or to the top for extra protein and heartiness.
+- Chicken: Add shredded chicken while cooking or to the top for extra protein and heartiness.

-- Pile your bowl of black bean soup high with with slices of fresh avocado, sour cream, shredded cheese and salsa for a Southwestern flair.
+- Southwest-Style: Pile your bowl of black bean soup high with with slices of fresh avocado, sour cream, shredded cheese and salsa for a Southwestern flair.
 You can even add a teaspoon or two of your favorite taco seasonings, salsa, adobo sauce or hot sauce to the soup for an extra kick.

 - Hot Bean Dip: You could also use this soup as a dip!
-Carrot sticks, warm flour tortilla strips, chips, pepper slices or just about anything tastes delicious dipped in this warm bean and rice mixture.
+Warm flour tortilla strips, chips, bell peppers, celery, carrots, or just about anything tastes delicious dipped in this warm bean and rice mixture.

 More Hearty Soup Recipes